caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-+ it is not a multi-process, multi-user data store (it's just files on disc)
++ it is not a multi-process, multi-user data store (it's just files on disc without any locking)
 + it is not a repository management system
 + it is not a general purpose multiuser database system